Skip to content

 3. Vision problems

-A person who is about to have a stroke may suddenly experience partial or complete loss of vision in one or both eyes.
-Vision may become blurred, double or altered.
-This warning sign of a stroke can be very confusing for the person affected.
+A person who is about to have a stroke may suddenly experience partial or complete vision loss in one or both eyes.
+Vision may become blurred, double, or altered.
+This early sign of a stroke can be very confusing for the affected person.

 4. Severe and unusual headaches

-People who have a history of stroke often report having the worst headaches they have ever had.
-Headaches associated with stroke can come on suddenly, be severe, and resist common pain medications.
-It is important to note that not every severe, unusual headache does not necessarily mean a stroke; but when it is associated with other symptoms, it is better to take it seriously.
+People with a history of stroke often report having the worst headaches they have ever experienced.
+Headaches associated with a stroke can come on suddenly, be severe, and resist common pain medications.
+It's important to note that not every severe, unusual headache necessarily means a stroke; but when it's associated with other symptoms, it's best to take it seriously.

 5. Confusion